Letzbuild/LetzBuildAPI/README.md

 * enquiryheading - Subject line.
 This could be a standard driven by a template
 * datepicker - Date on which the product is needed.
 The date has to be sent in the yyyy-MM-dd format only
 * approximatebudget
+* locationlat - the delivery location's latitude
+* locationlong - the delivery location's longitude
 * deliverylocation - a locality or location
 * frequency - frequency
 * reasonforpurchase